kubernetes-retired/kubernetes-anywhere/README.md

 # kubectl create -f https://example.com/app-service.yaml
 ```

-> Please note that that you can add a management node to run tools container, which may be part of your CI/CD setup or even just a VM on your laptop, given it can Weave Net ports on your cluster.
+> Please note that you can add a management node to run the tools container, which may be part of your CI/CD setup or even just a VM on your laptop, given it can Weave Net ports on your cluster.

 ## Using TLS

 > **Please note** that this currently requires Docker version 1.10, for the mount propagation feature.

-Thanks to WeaveDNS we can create a certificate for fixed `kube-apiserver.weave.local` domain name.
+Thanks to WeaveDNS we can create a certificate for the fixed `kube-apiserver.weave.local` domain name.

 One way to distribute the certificates and configuration files for all the components is via containers.

-If one assumes that their registry is a secure place, TLS configuration can be done very transparently.
+If one assumes that their registry is a secure place, TLS configuration can be done transparently.

 First run [a helper script](https://github.com/weaveworks/weave-kubernetes-anywhere/blob/master/docker-images/setup-secure-cluster-config-volumes.sh) shipped in the `weaveworks/kubernetes-anywhere:tools`: